Nested Hilbert schemes on surfaces: Virtual fundamental class: Special cases

 Note that Since $\S{n_1}$ is nonsingular of dimension $2n_1$, we see that the obstruction sheaf $h^1(\Fbv)$ is a vector bundle of rank $n_1$, and hence by \cite[Proposition 5.6]{BF97}

-We were notified by Richard Thomas that the obstruction bundle $\ext^1_\pi \left(\i{n_1},\O_{\Z_1}\right)$ can be identified with the dual of the tautological bundle $\omega_S^{[n]}:=\pi_*\left(\omega_S|_{\O_{\Z_1}}\right)$.
-This can be seen by applying $\hom\left(\O_{\Z_1},-\right)$ to the short exact sequence over $S\times \S{n_1}$ to get the isomorphism Now pushing forward, we prove the claim where the second isomorphism is because of local to global spectral sequence (as $\Z_1$ is fiberwise 0-dimensional) and the third one is by Grothendieck-Verdier duality.
-This fact is used in \cite{TT} in some explicit calculation of the Vafa-Witten invariants.
+We were notified by Richard Thomas that the obstruction bundle $\ext^1_\pi \big(\i{n_1},\O_{\Z_1}\big)$ can be identified with the dual of the tautological bundle $\omega_S^{[n]}:=\pi_*\left(\omega_S|_{\O_{\Z_1}}\right)$.
+This can be seen by applying $\hom\big(\O_{\Z_1},-\big)$ to the short exact sequence over $S\times \S{n_1}$ to get the isomorphism Now pushing forward, we prove the claim where the second isomorphism is because of local to global spectral sequence (as $\Z_1$ is fiberwise 0-dimensional) and the third one is by Grothendieck-Verdier duality.
+This completes the proof of part 3.

-\textbf{(3)} If $n_1=n_2=0$, and $\beta\neq 0$, the perfect obstruction theory $\Fbv$ on $S_\beta=\S{0,0}_\beta$ specializes to
+If $n_1=n_2=0$, and $\beta\neq 0$, the perfect obstruction theory $\Fbv$ on $S_\beta=\S{0,0}_\beta$ specializes to

 studied by D\"{u}rr-Kabanov-Okonek \cite{DKO07} in the course of algebraic Seiberg-Witten invariants (Poincar\'e invariants).
-Moreover, one can see by inspection that under condition \eqref{scond}, the $K$-group class of $\Fb_{\red}$ coincides with $K$-group class of the reduced perfect obstruction theory on $S_\beta$ constructed in \cite{DKO07}.
-This is because by Definition \ref{defired} in the $K$-group $\Fb_{\red}=\Fb+\O_{S_\beta}^{p_g}$ and the same is true for the reduced perfect obstruction theory constructed in \cite{DKO07}.
+Moreover, one can see by inspection that under condition \eqref{scond}, the $K$-group class of $(\Fb_{\red})^\vee$ coincides with the $K$-group class of the reduced virtual tangent bundle over $S_\beta$ constructed in \cite{DKO07}.
+This is because by Definition \ref{defired} in the $K$-group $(\Fb_{\red})^{\vee}=\Fbv+\O_{S_\beta}^{p_g}$ and the same is true for the reduced virtual tangent constructed in \cite{DKO07}.
+This proves part 4.